-This paper focuses specifically on how to design the relationship of humans and AIs working together.
-It brings new ways on how to help transdisciplinary teams of designers and business professionals explore this relationship, how to surface human and AI strengths and preferences on how these are combined when working together with AI.
-The ultimate aim is to stimulate new thinking into the current design paradigms of humans and AI systems interaction, to inform the design of human work with AI in a coevolving relationship.
-As with the IoT and the need for new product development processes (Lee, Cooper and Hands, 2018) there is a need to shift our design paradigm when designing AI in the future of work.
-As AI evolves, becoming more autonomous, our human-centred design paradigms also need to evolve and extend interaction and experience design into designing the relationship with AI.
-This is why this paper's design research into methods and tools to explore and design this relationship between human and AI at work is significant.
+This paper focuses specifically on how to design the relationship of humans and Als working together.
+It brings new ways on how to help designers explore this relationship, how to surface human and Al strengths and preferences on how these are combined when working together with Al. The ultimate aim is to stimulate new thinking into the current design paradigms of humans and Al systems interaction, to inform the design of human work with Al in a coevolving relationship.

+As with the IoT and the need for new product development processes (Lee, Cooper, & Hands, 2018) there is a need to shift our design paradigm when designing AI in the future of work.
+As AI evolves, becoming more autonomous, our human-centred design paradigms also need to evolve and extend interaction and user experience design into designing the relationship with AI.
+This is why this paper's design research into methods and tools to explore and design the relationship between human and AI agents at work is significant.